camlost2/AJEsolverTester/README.md

 2.Or use variable eta_c with Mach number

-3.An option to mix fan duct and core flow before the nozzle -- need thinking

-4.An option to have leaky compressor
+3.An option to have leaky compressor

 Explanation of Parameters:
 =================

-Area: size of engine
+Area: size of engine, does not include fan area

 TPR: total pressure recovery of inlet. =1 at low Mach and decrease as Mach number increase